ProteinsWebTeam/interpro-docs/docs/searchways.rst

 has been done, and will only be deleted if the user deletes the job by clicking on the bin icon.

 The sequence submitted is shown in its full length at the top of the protein sequence viewer (grey bar) [2].
+This is followed by a summary of the representative domains composing the protein, when available [3].
-This is followed below by InterPro entries and signatures matches, displayed in categories classified by :ref:`entry_types`.
+InterPro entries and signatures matches are displayed in categories classified by :ref:`entry_types`.
 Each coloured bar represents a domain, protein family, or important site that has been matched to part or all the length of the submitted protein sequence.

-- The top coloured bar represents the InterPro entry [3a, 4a].
+- The top coloured bar represents the InterPro entry [4a, 5a].
-- Directly below the InterPro entry, additional coloured bars display the member database signatures that contributed to that InterPro entry [3b, 4b].
+- Directly below the InterPro entry, additional coloured bars display the member database signatures that contributed to that InterPro entry [4b, 5b].

 In the example above, four InterPro entries (1 family and 3 domain entries) have been found matching the submitted sequence.
-The first InterPro entry is for a protein family [3a], containing two member database signatures, in this case from Prosite (PR01022) and HAMAP (MF_00842)[3b].
+The first InterPro entry is for a protein family [4a], containing two member database signatures, in this case from Prosite (PR01022) and HAMAP (MF_00842)[4b].
 The following three InterPro matches are domains.
-The top InterPro domain entry [4a] contains signatures from 3 member databases (Pfam, CDD and Prosite) [4b] which all represent the same domain.
+The top InterPro domain entry [5a] contains signatures from 3 member databases (Pfam, CDD and Prosite) [5b] which all represent the same domain.
 The remaining two InterPro domains contain one member database signature.

 Looking at the **Other features** section, we also learn that the protein has a signal peptide at its N-terminal end.
-CDD also provides per residue annotations which are displayed in the corresponding category at the bottom of the viewer [5].
+CDD also provides per residue annotations which are displayed in the corresponding category at the bottom of the viewer [6].

 Additionally to the InterPro matches, information about the GO terms associated to the InterPro entries and PANTHER signatures matching the protein are displayed below the sequence viewer when available.
 The GO terms are assigned manually to InterPro entries using on